NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 canonical_url: ''

 ---
-_tl;dr In this post I'll try to show what, in my opnion, are the current pain points on the common ways to do ssr in React, comparing existing solutions in a didactic way._
+_tl;dr In this post I'll try to show what, in my opinion, are the current pain points on the common ways to do ssr in React, comparing existing solutions in a didactic way._

 First of all, what's SSR?.
 SSR is the acronym for _server side rendering_.
 On a high level, this means generating the complete web page on the server without having to rely on the client side javascript.

-We won't enter on full details of why you'd want to do this, but, it can be mainly motivated by  [SEO concerns](https://www.youtube.com/watch?v=PFwUbgvpdaQ), [accessibility](https://www.svtplay.se/klipp/16183939/reactjs-meetup-svt---english-subtitles?position=173) or just [performance](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).
+We won't enter into details of why we'd want to do this, but, it can be mainly motivated by  [SEO concerns](https://www.youtube.com/watch?v=PFwUbgvpdaQ), [accessibility](https://www.svtplay.se/klipp/16183939/reactjs-meetup-svt---english-subtitles?position=173) or just [performance](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).

 ## Problems behind SSR